Azure-Samples/azure-ai-content-understanding-python/README.md

 - The samples in this repository default to the latest preview API version: **2025-05-01-preview**.
 - This repo will provide more samples for new functionalities in Preview.2 **2025-05-01-preview** soon.
 - As of 2025/05, 2025-05-01-preview is only available in the regions documented in [Content Understanding region and language support](https://learn.microsoft.com/en-us/azure/ai-services/content-understanding/overview).
-- // describe 2024-12-01-preview sample
+- To access the sample code for version 2024-12-01-preview, please check out the corresponding Git tag 2024-12-01-preview, or download it directly from the [release page](https://github.com/Azure-Samples/azure-ai-content-understanding-python/releases/tag/2024-12-01-preview).

 ## Getting started
-The sample can be run from GitHub Codespaces, or run from your local environment.
-We will recommend you to start from Codespace for a frustration-free experience.
+You can run the sample in GitHub Codespaces or in your local environment.
+For a smoother, hassle-free experience, we recommend starting with Codespaces.

 ### GitHub Codespaces
 You can run this repo virtually by using GitHub Codespaces, which will open a web-based VS Code in your browser.